demisto/content/Integrations/PerceptionPoint/PerceptionPoint_description.md

-Use your API token to:
+## Get your PerceptionPoint API token
-1. View and manage your incidents list.
-The list will be updated automatically in Incidents dashboard.
+To get an API token, contact PerceptionPoint support.

-2. Release email from quarantine and resend them to their recipients.
-Use the scan id as an argument.
+## API token use cases
-If you don't have a token yet, contact PerceptionPoint support.
+To set the number of results to return, specify the parameter "No. of API loops".
+Each loop returns a maximum of 20 items.
-You can set the number of results returning by using the parameter "No. of API loops".
-Each loop returns 20 items top.
+- View and manage your incidents list.
+This list will be updated automatically in the Incidents dashboard.

-If you do not specify which incidents to fetch, all incidents will be fetched.
+- Release emails from quarantine and resend them to their recipients.
+Pass the scan id as an argument.